STREGAsGate/GateEngine/README.md

 // Reused the same cache as above.
 No load required. let theSameGeometry = Geometry(path: "model.obj")
 ```
-A resource state lets you know when a resource is ready to be accessed.
+A resource state lets you know when a resource is ready to be used.
 In many places the resource state check is handled automatically, like when rendering.
 The renderer will simply skip resources that aren't available.
+But in some situations you may need to check the resource state manually.
 ```swift
 if resource.state == .ready {
     // ready to be accessed
 }
 ```

-Error handling is tucked away.
-A resource failing to load is usually a development error in games, not a runtime error.
-As such writing do-try-catch for every resource becomes tedious.
-GateEngine places errors in the resource state which allows you to simply code the game as if the resource was simply a value type.
+GateEngine tucks Error handling away because, a resource failing to load is usually a development error in games; it's not typically a runtime error.
+As such, writing do-try-catch for every resource would become tedious.
+GateEngine places errors in the resource state which allows you to simply code the game as if the resource a value type.

-But if you would like to design a fail-able resource handling you can do so by checking for the error:
+But if you would like to design a fail-able resource handling you can do so by checking for the error.
 ```swift
 if case .failed(let error) = resource.state {
     // This error was already output as a warning